Honda HA-420 HondaJet: Accolades

-in the Aviation Week & Space Technology - Techs To Watch (2010), in the 2014 'Best of What's New' by Popular Science magazine, the Flying Magazine - Flying Innovation Award in 2017, and the AIN 2021 ‘Top Flight’ Awards.
+in the Aviation Week & Space Technology – Techs To Watch (2010), in the 2014 'Best of What's New' by Popular Science magazine, the Flying Magazine – Flying Innovation Award in 2017, and the AIN 2021 'Top Flight' Awards.
 The Honda Aircraft Company received the AIAA Foundation Award for Excellence in 2018.

 Operational history

 HondaJet has an ICAO designator HDJT.
 As of December 2021, the 200 HondaJet aircraft in service have logged 98,000 hours with a 99.7% dispatch reliability.

+Accidents involving the aircraft

-The HA-420 was involved in one hull-loss accident with no injuries.
+As of August 2025, the HA-420 had been involved in six hull-loss accidents with five fatalities.

+In May 2023, fractional ownership company Jet It voluntarily grounded its fleet of HA-420s, following a runway excursion on landing on May 17, 2023, which involved a different operator.
+Jet It CEO Glenn Gonzales indicated that Honda's customer support was "grossly inadequate" and announced plans in the autumn of 2022 to sell its fleet of HondaJets and buy Embraer Phenom 300s instead.
+As a result, Honda launched a lawsuit against Jet It in December 2022, for an alleged breach of contract in reselling one of its Honda aircraft, although the lawsuit was subsequently settled out of court.
+The HondaJet Owners and Pilots Association also called for a safety stand-down and meeting for its members, as a result of eight HondaJet accidents in the previous 12 months.

+The first fatal accident involving a HondaJet happened on November 5, 2024, when an HA-420 with registration N57HP overran the runway on takeoff and crashed into a vehicle on the adjacent road at Falcon Field in Mesa, Arizona.
+Four of the five people on board the HondaJet and the driver of the vehicle were killed.

+On April 7, 2025, HondaJet N826E overran the runway on landing at Southwest Oregon Regional Airport and ended up in Coos Bay.
+All five people on board survived.

-Specifications (Elite)
+Specifications

 Deliveries

 Deliveries slowed in 2018 because of a combination of the transition to the HondaJet Elite, timing of fleet deliveries and customers' schedules.
 In 2020, they slowed again due to the COVID-19 pandemic.